development6601/test-react-todo/README.md

 ## 📖 Description

-The directory . is a temporary repository for project files, likely related to a specific build or operation.
+The directory `.` is a temporary repository for project files.

 This project demonstrates modern JavaScript development practices with a well-organized codebase structure.
 It includes implementation files.